Safety officials release details of their investigation into a close call between planes in Texas

 “But hindsight being 20/20,” controller Damian Campbell told investigators, he “definitely could have held them,” referring to making the Southwest crew wait.

-Campbell said he couldn’t even see the Southwest plane through the dense early morning fog on Feb.
+Campbell said in a transcript released Wednesday that he couldn’t even see the Southwest plane through the dense early morning fog on Feb.
 4. The FedEx pilots spotted it at the last second and aborted their landing.

-The National Transportation Safety Board released transcripts of interviews and other details of its investigation Wednesday.
-The board did not state a probable cause for the harrowing close call.
+The National Transportation Safety Board released transcripts of interviews and other details of its investigation but did not state a probable cause for the harrowing close call.
 That determination is expected early next year.

 The near-disaster in Austin is the scariest among more than a half-dozen close calls that the NTSB has investigated this year.